apache/hudi/website/docs/configurations.md

 ---

 > #### hoodie.metadata.enable.full.scan.log.files
 > Enable full scanning of log files while reading log records.
-If disabled, Hudi does look up of only interested entries.<br></br>
+If disabled, Hudi does look up of only interested entries.
+This is an internal config and setting this will not overwrite the actual value used.<br></br>
 > **Default Value**: true (Optional)<br></br>
 > `Config Param: ENABLE_FULL_SCAN_LOG_FILES`<br></br>
 > `Since Version: 0.10.0`<br></br>